dan-holman/sudoku-ai/README.md

 sudoku-ai
 ==============================

-A python AI program t
+A python AI program that reads and solves sudoku puzzles

 Project Organization
 ------------